Create Web Application Firewall policies for Application Gateway

-On Create a WAF policy page, Basics tab, enter or select the following information, accept the defaults for the remaining settings, and then select Review + create:
+On Create a WAF policy page, Basics tab, enter or select the following information and accept the defaults for the remaining settings:

 Setting Value Policy for Regional WAF (Application Gateway) Subscription Select your subscription name Resource group Select your resource group Policy name Type a unique name for your WAF policy.

-On the Association tab, enter one of the following settings, then select Add:
+On the Association tab, select Add association, then select one of the following settings: